Spidy394/Let-us-C/README.md

 # 🚀 Let-us-C
-💎 This is repo will contain the solution of all programing questions from the book "Let us C" - by Yashavant P Kanetkar.
+💎 This is repo contains solution of all programing questions from the book "Let us C" - by Yashavant P Kanetkar.
 <br>
   🖋Author - Shubhodeep Mondal
 <br>